-Analytik Collaborates with Cambridge Students in its 10th Year of Partnership with the Institute for Manufacturing (IfM)
+Analytik Collaborates with Cambridge Students in 10th Year of Partnership with the IfM

 Analytik has been working with the IfM, based in the University of Cambridge’s Department of Engineering, since 2008 and each year invites a number of students to take part in a marketing project, which also forms part of their coursework.
 The opportunity is designed to provide benefit for both parties; valuable market information for Analytik, and the opportunity to gain commercial experience and real-life application of sales and marketing theory for the students.